at Sutton's Landing

 Sutton's Landing

 This small park is located on the south side of the Pere Marquette River Flats.
-There is an accessible boardwalk which is a good place to watch wildlife even from a wheelchair.
+There is an accessible boardwalk which is a good place to watch wildlife or fish from a wheelchair.

 Boat Launch